joycehwchan/top-dashboard/README.md

-# Lifestyle Dashboard
+# Dashboard

-A simple admin dashboard created with HTML, CSS.
+A simple dashboard created with HTML and CSS.

 ***WORK IN PROGRESS***